 Oakwood Adventist Academy vs. Alabama High School Athletic Association

 Oakwood Adventist Academy teaches its students to excel without compromising their faith, on and off the court.
 When a basketball semi-finals game was scheduled for the Sabbath, the school asked if it could swap game times so that Oakwood students would not be forced to choose between their faith and a shot at the finals.
 Though all other involved teams agreed, the Alabama High School Athletic Association unfortunately refused to allow the swap to take place, forcing the Oakwood Mustangs to forfeit the game and their chance at a state title.
-Now Oakwood is asking for an accommodation, so students won’t have to forfeit future games because of their faith.
+Oakwood asked for an accommodation, so students wouldn’t have to forfeit future games because of their faith.

 Share this Case

 A team of believers deeply rooted in faith

 Oakwood Adventist Academy is a private Seventh-day Adventist school in Huntsville, Alabama.
 Founded as the Oakwood Industrial School in 1896, Oakwood is the oldest Black Seventh-day Adventist school in the U.S. Like many private religious schools, its students are passionate about their faith – and about their sports teams.
 In 2022, the hard work that the Oakwood Academy Mustangs had put into their basketball team paid off, and the team made it to the semi-finals, with a shot at the state title on the horizon.
 It was the best basketball season in the history of the school.

 But a problem emerged when the Mustangs learned of the schedule for the semi-finals: the Mustangs were slated to play at 4:30 on a Saturday, an hour before the end of the Sabbath.
 Seventh-day Adventists consider the Sabbath – from sundown on Friday to sundown on Saturday – holy.
 That means no working, and no playing competitive sports, and it is an obligation that Oakwood students and staff alike take very seriously.